FelixStillLearning/FelixStillLearning/README.md

 ## 🚀 About Me

-Hai!
-Saya Felix, seorang developer yang hidupnya digerakkan oleh kode dan kopi ☕.
-Saya percaya bahwa setiap bug adalah kesempatan untuk belajar, dan setiap project adalah petualangan baru!
+Hello!
+I'm Felix, a dedicated software developer driven by a passion for crafting robust and efficient solutions.
+I believe that every challenge presents an opportunity for learning and innovation.

-### 🌟 What Drives Me
+### 🌟 My Focus Areas

-- 🎮 **Game Dev Journey**: Dari Snake Game klasik sampai eksperimen AR/VR
+- 🎮 **Game Development**: From classic game mechanics to modern interactive experiences.
-- 🤖 **AI Enthusiast**: Machine Learning models yang kadang lebih pintar dari saya sendiri
+- 🤖 **AI & Machine Learning**: Developing intelligent systems and exploring data-driven insights.
-- 🌱 **Eternal Learner**: Dari Python sampai Rust, dari Web Dev sampai Blockchain
+- 🌱 **Continuous Learning**: Constantly expanding my knowledge across various programming paradigms and technologies.
-- 👯 **Open for Collab**: Mari bikin sesuatu yang keren bareng!
+- 🤝 **Collaboration**: Eager to collaborate on impactful projects.
-- 💬 **Ask me about**: Python tricks, trading algorithms, game development, atau gimana caranya debugging sampai jam 3 pagi
+- 💬 **Expertise**: Python, trading algorithms, game development, and debugging strategies.
-- 📫 **Reach me**: felixangga077@gmail.com (I reply faster than my code compiles!)
+- 📫 **Contact**: felixangga077@gmail.com (I strive for prompt responses!)
-- ⚡ **Fun fact**: Saya bisa ngoding sambil makan indomie tanpa numpah ke keyboard 🍜
+- ⚡ **Fun fact**: I can maintain focus on complex code even with a cup of coffee precariously close to my keyboard.

 ## 🛠️ Tech Stack & Arsenal